Hidden node problem: Moving the node

 Another method of solving the hidden node problem is moving the nodes so that they can all hear each other.
 If it is found that the hidden node problem is the result of a user moving his computer to an area that is hidden from the other wireless nodes, it may be necessary to have that user move again.
 The alternative to forcing users to move is extending the wireless LAN to add proper coverage to the hidden area, perhaps using additional access points.

 Protocol enhancement

 There are several software implementations of additional protocols that essentially implement a polling or token passing strategy.
-Then, a master (typically the access point) dynamically polls clients for data.
+Then, a master (typically the AP) dynamically polls clients for data.
 Clients are not allowed to send data without the master's invitation.
 This eliminates the hidden node problem at the cost of increased latency and less maximum throughput.

 The Wi-Fi IEEE 802.11 RTS/CTS is one handshake protocol that is used.
-Clients that wish to send data send an RTS frame, the access point then sends a CTS frame when it is ready for that particular node.
+Clients that wish to send data send an RTS frame, the AP then sends a CTS frame when it is ready for that particular node.
 For short packets the overhead is quite large, so short packets do not usually use it, the minimum size is generally configurable.